Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator: In the presence of stationary points

 \subsection{Numerical experiments}

-In this set of experiences we try to illustrate the error estimate~\eqref{eq:errgrad} by some numerical results.
+We try to illustrate the error estimate~\eqref{eq:errgrad} by a set of numerical experiments.
 Consider the following sample integral

 with some $k>0$.
 Clearly 0 is the only stationary point of the oscillator function, and it is of order 3.
+So, ${\beta=-3/4}$.
 Also, the amplitude and the oscillator functions are so smooth that $\widehat{F}\in C^{N+1}_{\beta}[0,1]$ for any $N>0$.
+Thus, Theorem~\ref{thm:staterr} is applicable.

-Thus the composite MFCC rules can be applied. \paragraph{Experiment~1} If $M$ increases while the other parameters are kept fixed, Theorem~\ref{thm:staterr} implies that the convergence rate is of order $\mathcal{O}(M^{-N})$.
+\paragraph{Experiment~1} If $M$ increases while the other parameters are kept fixed, Theorem~\ref{thm:staterr} implies that the convergence rate is at least of order $\mathcal{O}(M^{-N+1})$.
 In order to illustrate this result, consider the sample integral~\eqref{eq:sampint} with $k=1000$.
-We employed the $N$-point composite MFCC rule on the graded mesh~\eqref{eq:gradmesh} with $q=\lfloor(N+1)/(\beta+1)\rfloor+1$ for some $N$ and $M$.
-For some $M$ and $N$, the absolute errors $E_{M,N}$ are given in Table~\ref{tbl:grad}.
-Also the rates of convergence, as $M$ increases and $N$ is kept fixed, are given.
-The rate, corresponding to each pair $(M,N)$, is computed by the following formula:
+We employ the composite MFCC rule on the graded mesh~\eqref{eq:gradmesh} with ${q=\lfloor(N+1)/(\beta+1)\rfloor+1}$ for some $N$ and $M$.
+By $\lfloor x\rfloor$ we mean the largest integer not greater than $x$.
+Then, the condition~\eqref{eq:q} is satisfied.
+The absolute error with its decaying rate, as $M$ grows, is given in Table~\ref{tbl:grad}.